Legislative Resources at the Texas State Library and Archives

 For information on House of Representatives committee meeting recordings, please contact the House Communications, Video/Audio Services office.

-The Texas State Archives has a small number of legislative committee files.
+The Texas State Archives does not hold the original records of legislative committee files, but does hold some digitized versions of a small number of legislative committee files.
 These range in date from 1863 to the present, with the bulk of the files dating from the 1950s.
-Information about these files can be found on our Processed State Records Web page.
+Information about these files can be found on our Processed State Records webpage.

 Printed committee reports by various legislatures are listed in the card catalog (received before 1976) or in our online catalog.